-The RBC6000 battery operated timer with actuator is factory assembled to fit 3/4" Champion and Orbit manual brass valves.
-Included in the package you will find a 1"adaptor and seat-washer used to fit 1” Champion and Orbit manual brass valves, 3⁄4" and 1" Rain bird and Rain and 3⁄4" and 1" Orbit plastic valves.
-The RBC6000 can covert most manual brass or plastic anti-siphon valves to automatic operation.
+The RBCMVA battery-operated timer with an actuator is factory assembled to fit 3/4" Champion and Orbit manual brass valves.
+Included in the package you will find a 1" adaptor and seat washer used to fit 1” Champion and Orbit manual brass valves, 3⁄4" and 1" Rain bird and 3⁄4" and 1" Orbit plastic valves.
+The RBCMVA can covert most manual brass or plastic anti-siphon valves to automatic operation.

 NOTE: Please select proper adaptor.

 Seven buttons with the center four buttons (left, right, up, and down arrows) are used to select or modify a program parameter.
 A large button accepts the parameter change and moves or skips to the next step or icon.
 The upper right button manually powers the timer on or off while the upper left button is used to stop irrigation.

 Recommendations: Wrap all fittings with Teflon tape.
 Do not use pipe cement on the valve as it will damage the valve thread and void the warranty.

 This timer requires two AA batteries (alkaline battery recommended)

 1. To install the batteries, unthread the gray battery compartment cover on the front side of the timer and insert two AA batteries.
 The polarity is marked for direction on the back of the timer.

 2. Thread battery cover clockwise to close.

 3. If the timer has been programmed, you have a safe period of 60 seconds to replace the batteries before losing the current time/date.

 - Remove the manual stem from the existing valve.
 If you are converting an anti-siphon valve, temporarily remove the anti-siphon cap (you will need to install the actuator and the cap together).